 What Is Wildlife Rehabilitation?

-Rehabilitating wildlife without the appropriate permits can cause potentially fatal damage to the animal and is punishable by fines up to $25,000 if any wild animal is kept for more than 48 hours.
-If you find a wild animal in need of care, please do not attempt to provide care yourself.
-Every moment is critical, so please bring the animal to a permitted wildlife rehabilitation center as soon as possible.
+Rehabilitating wildlife without the appropriate permits can cause potentially fatal damage to the animal and is punishable by fines up to $25,000 for any wildlife kept more than 48 hours.
+If you find a wild animal in need of care, do not attempt to provide care yourself.
+If you are unsure if an animal is in need of rehabilitation, our Wildlife Help Hub provides set-by-step guidance.